hecerinc/Notes-On/finanzas/chap14.md

 In a cash-balance plan, the account is guaranteed by the company to earn a given minimum rate of return, which might be a fixed percentage rate (of perhaps 2 or 3%) or a variable rate of return that is linked to something like Treasury bills (T-bills).

-Unlike traditional pension plans, your retirement benefits are in now ay linked to the salary you'll be making when you retire.
+Unlike traditional pension plans, your retirement benefits are in no way linked to the salary you'll be making when you retire.
 Instead, at retirement, you receive whatever the cash balance of your happens to be, either in the form of a lump-sum payment or as a stream of fixed annuity payments over time.

 Given the low guaranteed earnings rate, there's little doubt that the retirement benefits of cash-balance plans will turn out to be less &mdash; and perhaps substantially so &mdash; than what would have been paid under traditional plans (where the benefits are linked to how the employee was making at the time of his or her retirement).